moja-global/FLINT.Module.To_Be_Desgined_Modules/README.md

 # FLINT.modules + module development approach
-This repo contains two blocks on info: Which modules could still be developed and Which steps can best be followed when developing a new module.
+This repo contains two blocks on info:
+* Which modules could still be developed and
+* Which steps can best be followed when developing a new module.

 Please add all ideas for additional modules that can be attached to the FLINT as issues.
+Once you decide to actually build or research the module please start a new repo specifically for this work. (e.g. [Forest Biomass Models](https://github.com/moja-global/FLINT.Module.Forest_biomass_model))

 The process to be followed when developing a module is also documented here.
 Please add suggetions based on your own experience.